Pinoy Big Brother: Teen Clash 2010

+The third season of the reality game show Pinoy Big Brother: Teen Edition, subtitled Teen Clash 2010 (pronounced as Teen Clash of 2010) aired on ABS-CBN for 78 days from April 10 to June 26, 2010.

-Pinoy Big Brother: Teen Clash 2010 is the third teen season of the Philippine ABS-CBN reality television series Pinoy Big Brother and the eighth season overall.
-It began airing on the night of April 10, 2010 (PHT) and ended over two months later on June 26 of the same year.
-This is the first Teen Edition to be held after a regular season instead of a Celebrity Edition.
-Toni Gonzaga, Bianca Gonzalez and Mariel Rodriguez reprise their roles as hosts of the show.
-It lasted for 78 days, surpassing the second Teen edition for the longest Teen Edition by only one day.
+This is the first Teen Edition to be held after a regular season instead of a celebrity.
+This pattern would also be followed by Unlimited and Teen Edition 4.
+This edition surpassed the previous edition's record for the longest edition by only one day but would later be broken by the next edition by 13 days.

+This is the first edition to feature mass evictions; meaning that four or more housemates were evicted on the same night.
+It is also the second consecutive season to feature more than four finalists.
+This is also the teen season with the most number of forced evictions, with five.

+James Reid of Australia emerged as the winner of the season.
+Ryan Bang was the runner-up, while Fretzie Bercede, Devon Seron, Ivan Dorschner, and Bret Jackson II were the finalists.

+Development

+Auditions

 There were two sets of auditions for this edition.
 The first was held simultaneously with those of the third regular season from March to May 2009.
 As these auditions were held a year in advance, the age limit was lowered to 14–17.
 A second set of auditions was held in March 2010, this time with an advanced registration through SMS, the age limit for auditioning was 15–18.
 A total of around 50,000 auditioned, from which 16 were chosen to enter the house on Day 1.
 A total of 27 housemates have entered the House, including the replacement housemate that entered on Day 20 and 10 foreign teens that entered on Day 22.

-James Reid of Australia emerged as the winner of the season.